First Supervisor: Prof. Dr. Miranda Schreurs (HfP Munich at TUM)

 Andrzej Ceglarz is a PhD Student at the Bavarian School of Public Policy at the Technical University of Munich since December 2016, having started his PhD at the Environmental Policy Research Centre at the Free University in Berlin in October 2015.
 Before that, he was a fellow of German-Polish Doctoral College at W. Brandt Centre for German and European Studies in Wrocław (Poland).

-Since February 2017 Mr. Ceglarz has a PhD scholarship within the framework of the Think Lab ‘Energy-Society-Change’ from the Foundation of German Business (Stiftung der Deutschen Wirtschaft).
+Between 2017-2020 Mr. Ceglarz had a PhD scholarship within the framework of the Think Lab ‘Energy-Society-Change’ from the Foundation of German Business (Stiftung der Deutschen Wirtschaft).
 For his research he was granted a Mobility Fellowship from the Bavarian Academic Center for Central, Eastern and Southeastern Europe BAYHOST a fellowship at the Slovenian Transmission System Operator ELES as a part of the SHAPE ENERGY program and the DAAD scholarship as a visiting student at the European University Institute in Florence.
-Since 2014 he has worked as a researcher at the Potsdam Institute for Climate Impact Research (PIK) in the INSPIRE-Grid Project and since June 2017 he works as a research advisor at the Renewables Grid Initiative, currently in the SENTINEL project.
-Mr. Ceglarz contributed to work of the Institute for Structural Research in Warsaw in the TRANSrisk project and he supports Polish-German dialog in the area of climate and energy on a voluntary basis while working with the platform Pol-Int and the Deutsches Polen Institut.
+Since 2014 he has worked as a researcher at the Potsdam Institute for Climate Impact Research (PIK) in the INSPIRE-Grid Project and since June 2017 he works as Manager of Socio-Energy Systems at the Renewables Grid Initiative, currently in the SENTINEL project.
+Mr. Ceglarz contributed to work of the Institute for Structural Research in Warsaw in the TRANSrisk project and he supports Polish-German dialog in the area of climate and energy by cooperating with the platform Pol-Int and the Deutsches Polen Institut.
 Mr. Ceglarz is a fellow at the Environmental Studies and Policy Research Institute (ESPRi) and a member of the Climate Social Science Network (CSSN).
 He has also served as a peer-reviewer for scientific journals, e.g. Environmental Communication, Land Use Policy, Journal of Cleaner Production and Energy Policy.